scalefactory/s3du/README.md

     is the default.
   - NonCurrent: Show bucket size as the sum of all non-current object versions.

+These can be selected via the `--s3-object-versions` CLI flag if `s3du` was compiled with the `s3` feature.

 ## IAM Policies

 In order to enable use of `s3du`, your IAM user or role will need one or both